argoproj/argo-workflows/docs/workflow-executors.md

   * No `privileged` access
   * Cannot escape the privileges of the pod's service account
   * Can [`runAsNonRoot`](workflow-pod-security-context.md).
-  * But, the executor's service account token must be mounted onto the main container.
-The main container can do anything the wait/init containers can do, including modifying pod specs.
 * Most scalable:
   * It reads and writes directly to and from container's disk.
-  * Does not use resources for any wait container.
 * Artifacts:
   * Output artifacts can be located on the base layer (e.g. `/tmp`).
 * Configuration: